Great River Shakespeare Festival: Response to COVID-19

 Due to the Coronavirus pandemic, the 2020 season was cancelled.
 Many events took place online via Zoom, including Shakespeare for Young Actors & Designers' presentation Shakespeare Everywhere.
 These online events are sometimes referred to as "season 16½".

-Additionally, this postponement/cancellation caused a shift in the naming of each season; before the pandemic, seasons were referred to by number (ex. season 15 of GRSF), and are now named after the year in which the season takes place (ex. the 2024 season of GRSF).
+Additionally, this postponement/cancellation caused a shift in the naming of each season; before the pandemic, seasons were referred to by number (ex. season 15 of GRSF), and are now more commonly named after the year in which the season takes place (ex. the 2024 season of GRSF).

 The shows slated for 2020 were instead performed in the 2021 season.
-This season took place almost entirely outdoors; this decision was made in January of 2021, before the restrictions around indoor gatherings were eased.
+This season took place almost entirely outdoors; this decision was made in January 2021, before the restrictions around indoor gatherings were eased.

 The festival's performances took place in Levee Park, a public park next to the Mississippi River, on a stage built specifically for the season.
 Several performances were cancelled due to weather concerns (including air quality problems due to smoke from eastern wildfires).